How to Turn NPS Feedback Into Reviews, Recommendations and Referrals

 Net Promoter Score® lets you measure and analyze customer satisfaction to learn more about what people like (and dislike) about your product or business.
 It’s a valuable metric – for most companies and it’s the most valuable metric available for measuring customer loyalty and satisfaction.

-That is, if you put your NPS® to work.
+That is if you put your NPS® to work.
 Without a clear strategy for turning NPS feedback into growth, it’s easy to run a business that people like but don’t talk about.

 With a clear customer advocacy strategy, you can turn your Net Promoter Score into a valuable marketing tool that generates referrals, encourages new customers to sign up for your product or service, incentivizes repeat purchases and massively speeds up your business’s growth rate.

-Below, we’ve outlined four techniques that you can use to turn your NPS data into a scalable process for generating word-of-mouth referrals, strengthening your brand through reviews and discussions, and fueling strong organic growth of your business.
+Below, we’ve outlined four techniques that you can use to turn your NPS data into a scalable process for generating word-of-mouth referrals, strengthening your brand through reviews and discussions, and fueling the organic growth of your business.

 Great feedback?
 Ask customers to spread their love on social media